 Leadership Overview

-Wright State University has 10 executives leading key functions including operations, finance, information technology, human resources, and administration.
+Wright State University has 10 executives leading key functions including financial strategy, operational management, information technology, human resources, and academic leadership.

 Leadership Roles at Wright State University